How to choose the right hearing protection at work

 We have been told our hearing protection is too strong, surely there is no such thing as too much protection?

-I have an employee with a letter from his G.P. saying he is exempt from using hearing protection as it irritates his ears, is this allowed?
+I have an employee with a letter from his G.P. saying he is exempt from using hearing protection as he has a medical issue with it, is this allowed?

 I have issued hearing protection and told them when to wear it, surely it is up to them to comply now?